rexlabsio/data-transfer-object/docs/usage.md

 Available Flags:

- - NONE: the default param makes no changes
+ - `NONE`: the default param makes no changes
- - IGNORE_UNKNOWN_PROPERTIES: allows a DTO to be created with additional unknown properties
+ - `IGNORE_UNKNOWN_PROPERTIES`: allows a DTO to be created with additional unknown properties
- - TRACK_UNKNOWN_PROPERTIES: tracks those properties for logging / debugging
+ - `TRACK_UNKNOWN_PROPERTIES`: tracks those properties for logging / debugging
- - MUTABLE: allow the DTO to be mutated (they are immutable by default)
+ - `MUTABLE`: allow the DTO to be mutated (they are immutable by default)
- - PARTIAL: make with missing properties without throwing an error
+ - `PARTIAL`: make with missing properties without throwing an error
- - WITH_DEFAULTS: replace missing values with valid defaults where possible
+ - `WITH_DEFAULTS`: replace missing values with valid defaults where possible

 Flags can be combined as needed for example: